Fire razes section of Sarit Centre in Westlands, Nairobi (Photos)

 Fire razed a section of Sarit Centre shopping mall in Westlands, Nairobi on Friday morning.
-Smoke was seen rising from the mall as the fire brigade team were called on the site.
+Smoke was seen bellowing from the mall as the fire brigade team were called on the site.

 ALSO READ: 450 jobless as fire destroys factory